frying-pan/NotepadPP-PythonScript-RestartNPP/README.md

 This script can be set as a restart button in the toolbar (folder below is for a local installation) :

-* copy the main Perso_RestartNPP .py script file (and the needed library file) in :
+* copy the main Perso_RestartNPP .py script file (and the needed library file, and starting from v2_0 the VBS file) in :

 C:\Users\[username]\AppData\Roaming\Notepad++\plugins\config\PythonScript\scripts